Why Does Water Kill Fire?

 How does water extinguish fire?

 Water has two major things going for it.
-It’s completely non-flammable and takes an insane amount of energy to vaporize.
+It’s completely non-flammable and takes a huge amount of energy to vaporize.
 Water is flammable because it’s one of the final combustion products and can’t be oxidized further by oxygen.
 Oxygen and water would only reform oxygen and water.
 This reaction is nonproductive and doesn’t happen.
 The boiling point of water is much lower than the temperature of a fire.

-So when it’s put on one, it immediately starts to boil off.
-The energy required to convert water from a liquid to vapor is surprisingly tremendous.
+So when put on one, it immediately starts to boil off.
+The energy required to convert water from a liquid to a vapor is surprisingly tremendous.
 The temperature of the average wood fire is between 400-600°C. I was surprised that it could ignite at temperatures as low as 150°C.

 Even though this is surprisingly low, the fire has to maintain at least a temperature of about 150°C to maintain ignition.
 In other words, it must reach a temperature of at least 150°C to overcome its activation energy.